shaik1002/biggitlabbomb/doc/user/project/integrations/webhook_events.md

 For issues and [Service Desk](../service_desk/index.md) issues, the `object_kind` is `issue`, and the `type` is `Issue`.
 For all other work items, the `object_kind` field is `work_item`, and the `type` is the work item type.

-For work item type `Epic`, to get events for changes, the webhook must be registered for the group.

 The available values for `object_attributes.action` in the payload are: